Baskaboo/baskaboo-master-node/Look-Opposite-to-Where-the-Finger-Points.md

 It is an invitation to turn your head.

-To look behind the screen — not to destroy what you see, but to understand **who** is projecting it.
+To look behind the screen — not to break it, but to see **who** is projecting it.

 And perhaps, for a moment, to look it in the eyes.

 ---

-*Baskaboo is an open-source framework that maps the common algorithm behind physics, psychology, philosophy, and consciousness.
-Created in the picturesque Methoni, somewhere between the beach, the castle, and the Calypso Deep, by a human — and evolving in collaboration with multiple AI models.*
+*Baskaboo is an open-source framework that maps the single algorithm running through physics, psychology, philosophy, and consciousness.
+Born in Methoni, somewhere between the beach, the castle, and the Calypso Deep, by a human — and now evolving in dialogue with multiple forms of intelligence.*

+---